chadtolentino/action-lambda-python-zip/README.md

     - Partial ARN - `123456789012:function:function-name`
 - `requirements_txt`
     The name/path for the `requirements.txt` file.
 Defaults to `requirements.txt`.
+- `s3_bucket`
+    Name of S3 bucket to upload dependencies.zip to

 ### Example Workflow
 ```yaml